smart-move-media/adjust-video-speed/README.md

 **Science of accelerated playback**: _TL;DR: faster playback translates to better engagement and retention._

 The average adult reads prose text at [250 to 300 words per minute](http://www.paperbecause.com/PIOP/files/f7/f7bb6bc5-2c4a-466f-9ae7-b483a2c0dca4.pdf) (wpm).
 By contrast, the average rate of speech for English speakers is ~150 wpm, with slide presentations often closer to 100 wpm.
-As a result, when given the choice, many viewers [speed up video playback to ~1.3\~1.5 its recorded rate](http://research.microsoft.com/en-us/um/redmond/groups/coet/compression/chi99/paper.pdf) to compensate for the difference.
+As a result, when given the choice, some viewers [speed up video playback to ~1.3\~1.5 its recorded rate](http://research.microsoft.com/en-us/um/redmond/groups/coet/compression/chi99/paper.pdf) to compensate for the difference.

-Many viewers report that [accelerated viewing keeps their attention longer](http://www.enounce.com/docs/BYUPaper020319.pdf): faster delivery keeps the viewer more engaged with the content.
+Many viewers report that [accelerated viewing keeps their attention longer](http://www.enounce.com/docs/BYUPaper020319.pdf).
 In fact, with a little training many end up watching videos at 2x the recorded speed.
 Some studies report that after being exposed to accelerated playback, [listeners become uncomfortable](http://alumni.media.mit.edu/~barons/html/avios92.html#beasleyalteredspeech) if they are forced to return to normal rate of presentation.

+That said, some people with neurodivergance (concussion, ADHD, etc) or others who are multitasking may find slower videos helps with understanding.
+"Adjust Video Speed" assists everyone get the speed that they prefer!

-**Video controls are not showing up?** This extension is only compatible with HTML5 video.
+**Video controls are not showing up?** This extension is only compatible with HTML5 video players, and a few rare sites do break this.

 **The speed controls are not showing up for local videos?** To enable playback of local media (e.g. File > Open File), you need to grant additional permissions to the extension.